 Software updates can include any or all IDPS components, including sensors, agents, management servers, and consoles.
-Software updates for sensors and management servers, particularly appliance-based devices, are often applied by replacing an existing IDPS CD with a new one and rebooting the device.
-Many IDPSs run the software directly from the CD, so that no software installation is required.
-Other components, such as agents, require an administrator to install software or apply patches, either manually on each host or automatically through IDPS management software.
-Some vendors make software and signature updates available for download from their Web sites or other servers; often, the administrator interfaces for IDPSs have features for downloading and installing such updates.
+Most software updates require an administrator to install software or apply patches, either manually on each host or automatically through IDPS management software.
+Vendors usually make software and signature updates available for download from their websites or other servers; the administrator interfaces for IDPSs have features for downloading and installing such updates.